ruthlennonatu/groot22/README.md

 Zero tolerance for bullying.

 # Agile way of working.
-If are assigned a job, take ownership of it and keep it up to date.
+If are assigned a job, take ownership of it, and keep it up to date.
 Stick to your agreed working patterns.
 Let the team know when you are late or going early.
-Keep JIRA board updated at all times.
-Update the Scrum Board as you progress the story i.e. don’t update at standup.
+Keep JIRA board always updated.
+Update the Scrum Board as you progress the story i.e., don’t update at stand-up.
 Don't be afraid to ask for help.
-Don't be afraid to give constructive criticism, as long as it is constructive.
+Don't be afraid to give constructive criticism if it is constructive.
 Solve roadblocks within the team.
 If the impediment can’t be solved within the team then give it to the Scrum Master.

-Other
-Sprints will start <<date/time>>.
-The Scrum Master role rotates each week, the schedule is available on the on the process section
-<<Tool>> will be used for task management and planning.
-Each member of the team will work <<hours>> per week, unless they are on vacation.
+Other Sprints will start Wednesdays at 11:00.
+The Scrum Master role rotates each week, the schedule is available on the on the process section slack and GitHub project board will be used for task management and planning.
+Each member of the team will work couple hours per week unless they are on vacation.
+Branching Strategy is each member will create new branch to work on and then merge back into main branch after it is checked from a member of the team.
-Branching Strategy
-<<list the branches>>

 # Estimating Story Points
 The teams team's velocity is calculated by the number of story points we achieve on average in the previous sprints.